YOU’VE BOOKED! WHAT’S NEXT?

 - Credit/ATM cards/Money belt/Wallet

-- Foreign Currency (USD can be used in most places in Tanzania)
+- Foreign Currency (USD can be used in most places)

 - Health Card/Insurance